hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-typescript/tutorial-site/content/queries.md

 Let's integrate a GraphQL query to show the user their personal task list.
 We will learn the following concepts:

-- Fetching data with queries
+- Fetching data with queries using `useQuery` hook
 - Handle loading/error state

 Let's get started!